StackItHQ/stackit-hiring-assignment-kunnduu/README.md

         with open("token.json", "w") as token:
             token.write(credentials.to_json())

--These lines build a Google Sheets API service client and attempt to fetch values from the specified Google Sheet.
+- These lines build a Google Sheets API service client and attempt to fetch values from the specified Google Sheet.
     try:
         service = build("sheets", "v4", credentials=credentials)
         sheets = service.spreadsheets()
         result = sheets.values().get(spreadsheetId=spreadsheet_id, range="Sheet1").execute()
         values = result.get("values", [])

--Then we clear the existing data to upload the new data -These lines update the Google Sheet with the preprocessed data and display a success message.
+- Then we clear the existing data to upload the new data
+- These lines update the Google Sheet with the preprocessed data and display a success message. sheets.values().update( spreadsheetId=spreadsheet_id, range=range_to_update,
-        sheets.values().update(
-            spreadsheetId=spreadsheet_id,
-            range=range_to_update,